-For the uninitiated, a broker is basically a person who will turn up (occasionally on time, but tardiness seemingly goes unpunished in the rental brokerage profession) to unlock the door of a prospective apartment and allow you to walk inside.
-Sometimes they will even give you some information about the place!
-Often, however, they simply wait outside, looking bored, while you show yourself around.
-Then, they will try and take you to some other locations —that probably are not within your price range and fulfill none of your requirements — before commanding a whopping fee if your application is approved.
+For the uninitiated, a broker is basically a person who turns up — occasionally on time, but tardiness goes unpunished in the rental brokerage profession — to unlock the door of a prospective apartment and allow you to walk inside.
+Sometimes they even give you information about the place!
+Often, however, they simply wait outside, bored, while you show yourself around.
+They may take you to other locations — often not within your price range and fulfilling none of your requirements — before commanding a whopping fee if your application is approved.

-Be strategic on Craigslist.
+Be strategic on Craigslist

-Moving to New York from Sydney, I was skeptical of Craiglist and the people who used it.
-That was old Jasmine—new (York) Jasmine feels no shame in spamming every rental on Craigslist within my budget until I receive a response.
-My current apartment—a renovated one-bedroom loft with a private courtyard in West Village (see below; it’s such a find!)—was a Craigslist score.
-Originally the flat was being offered as a sublet, however with a little negotiating I was able to take over the lease, which is much better for multiple reasons.
+Moving to New York, I was skeptical of Craigslist and the people who used it.
+That was the old me — the new (York) me feels no shame in spamming every rental on Craigslist within my budget until I receive a response.
+My current renovated one-bedroom loft with a private courtyard in the West Village (it’s such a find!) was a Craigslist score.
+Originally the flat was offered as a sublet; however, with a little negotiating I was able to take over the lease, which is much better for multiple reasons.

-Move into a share house.
+Move into a share house

-There are dozens of sites to help you find roomies, but you can start by searching on SpareRoom.com or Craigslist.
-It’s also worthwhile checking out Speed Roommating; a regular, speed dating–inspired event to help you meet potential housemates in a safe environment.
-You need to reserve a space, which you can do online, and then just turn up to the event with a clear idea of your budget, where you want to live, and the type of person you would like to share with.
+There are dozens of sites to help you find roomies.
+But you can start by searching on SpareRoom.com or Craigslist.
+It’s also worthwhile to check out Speed Roommating — a speed dating–inspired event to help you meet potential housemates in a safe environment.
+You need to reserve a space, which you can do online, and then just turn up to the event with a clear idea of your budget, where you want to live and the type of person you would like to share with.

-Search Facebook groups.
+Search Facebook groups